Motion (parliamentary procedure): Renewal of motions

 Renewal of a motion is the act of bringing up again a motion that has already been disposed of by the deliberative assembly.
 Generally, the assembly cannot be asked to decide the same question, or substantially the same question, as one it has already decided upon in the same session.

 The underlying principle behind the non-renewal of a motion dates back to at least April 2, 1607, when the House of Commons adopted a rule "That a question being once made, and carried in the affirmative or negative, cannot be questioned again, but must stand as a judgement of the House".
 Over the past 400 years, various rules have evolved by precedent to allow and manage renewal of motions under specific circumstances.

 Renewal of motions is closely tied to the parliamentary concept of "session".
 Sessions in ordinary societies usually consist of one meeting, but legislative sessions can continue for months or years.
 A motion that has been rejected (voted down) in one session, cannot be easily brought up again in that session, but can be renewed in following sessions as a new motion.
 Robert's Rules of Order Newly Revised provides exceptions to non-renewal through the motions to Reconsider, Rescind, or Amend Something Previously Adopted.

 In the British House of Commons, a motion or an amendment which is the same, in substance, as a question which has been decided during a session may not be renewed again in that same session.
 Such substantive motions can be renewed in succeeding sessions as new motions.
 Reversals of earlier decisions can be done by Repeal of a Standing Order, Annulment, or Rescission.
 The repeal of a standing order is normally made as part of an order creating a new standard order.
 An annulment is used to declare proceedings to be null and void because of some form of irregularity in procedure.
 Renewals in the form of a rescission of a resolution made in earlier sessions is not prohibited by the practice of the House of Commons, but is seldom done.
 Technically it is regarded as a new question: the form being to read the previous resolution of the House and to move that it be rescinded.
 This power of rescission has been used sparingly and then only in the case of substantive motions.
 The reasons why open rescission is so rare is that the House instinctively realizes that parliamentary government requires the majority to abide by a decision regularly come to, however unexpected, and that it is unfair to resort to methods, whether direct or indirect, to reverse such a decision.
 Essentially this is a safeguard for the rights of the minority.

+National Legislatures

+Ireland

+In both Dáil Éireann and Seanad Éireann members may table a motion.
+There are three types of motion: